People have battled migraines for centuries. Why does society still refuse to talk about the problem?

-Needless to say, during and after my first migraine attack, I felt afraid and overwhelmed.
+During (and after) my first migraine attack, I felt afraid and overwhelmed.
 I didn’t know what was happening to me, when it would stop, or when I would regain my vision.
-Afterward, I recall asking myself: Does this happen to other people?
+Afterwards, I recall asking myself: “Does this happen to other people?
 Do they also lose their vision?
-Why didn’t my family and teachers warn me about this kind of thing?
+Why didn’t my family and teachers warn me about this?”

 What’s more, (false) perceptions that migraine is just a bad headache prevail in our culture.
-Only when I initiate a conversation around migraine do I find that others will share their migraine experiences and discuss it as an illness instead of a temporary inconvenience.
+Only when I start a conversation around migraine do I find that others will share their migraine experiences and discuss it as an illness instead of a temporary inconvenience.

 The fact that there isn’t more conversation about migraine is surprising because migraine isn’t a new phenomenon.
 People have battled migraines for centuries.

-Migraine through the centuries
+Migraine throughout the centuries

 Has the conversation changed?

-I’m not the first person to feel as though migraine isn't taken very seriously.
-In 1979, Joan Didion penned the essay, “In Bed.”
-She wrote, "For I had no brain tumor, no eyestrain, no high blood pressure, nothing wrong with me at all: I simply had migraine headaches, and migraine headaches were, as everyone who did not have them knew, imaginary."
+I’m not the first to feel like migraine isn't taken very seriously.
+In 1979, Joan Didion penned the essay “In Bed.”
+She wrote, "For I had no brain tumour, no eyestrain, no high blood pressure, nothing wrong with me at all: I simply had migraine headaches, and migraine headaches were, as everyone who did not have them knew, imaginary."

 There is progress — it just may be hard to see in our day-to-day lives.

-When I look at the history of migraine, not through medicine, but through conversation, I can only hope that having more people speaking about it today will make the illness more visible in the future.
+When I look at the history of migraine - not through medicine, but through conversation - I can only hope that having more people speak about it today will make the illness more visible in the future.